 How to Direct Sow Seeds in Your Garden

 Often, gardening is as simple as sowing seeds in the ground.
-While there are many vegetables and flowers that benefit from being grown indoors, there are plenty of options for plants that grow best when they're directly sown into soil that's warmed by the sun.
+While many vegetables and flowers benefit from being grown indoors, plenty of plants thrive when directly sown into sun-warmed soil.

 In this guide, learn the best types of seeds for direct sowing, and get step by step directions to sowing seeds.
 Get started on your best growing season with the tips in this guide.